 That was his professional contribution for the day.
 He was soon out in jeans and walking shoes enjoying the Big Apple.
-It is one of the glaring examples of showing the mindset of fun and frolic by India Journos when they seek the advantages of being part of official media contingent and previous governments used to have it ignored.
-Rather, have been promoting.
+It is just one of the glaring examples of showing the mindset of fun and frolic by India Journos when they seek the advantages of being part of official media contingent and previous governments used to have it ignored.
+Instead, have been promoting.

 Jan-Satyagrah attempts to bring out the insight of this press cronyism of UPA.
 By filing RTI to collect and compiled data of the editors and journalists who have visited abroad with PM, President and Foreign Ministers under UPA-I and UPA-II regime.
 We tried to figure out the frequencies at which the News Organisations and journalists have been a part of media contingent. [ in other words, who was more crony?]
 Though we confirmed through an RTI application about the expenses incurred by the government for airfare, lodge & food and other sundry expenses over journalists.
-As per rule, airfare can't be figured as they used to travel by same VVIP aircraft for PM.
-The food & lodging expenses used to bear by them or their organisation and they had to stay at the hotel suggested by MEA.
-But in countries like the USA, for their president's visits they ask to pay a fixed amount by Journalists.
-Further, in an Indian context, it can not be deniable, and it comes on a thin boundary when Govt favours bearing its expenses like official events in which amount can not be separated out among Journalists and PM & other Govt officials.
+As per rule, airfare can’t be figured out as they used to travel by same VVIP aircraft for PM.
+The food & lodging expenses used to bear by them or their organization and they had to stay at the hotel suggested by MEA.
+But in countries like the USA, for their president’s visits, they ask to pay a fixed amount by Journalists.
+Further, in an Indian context, it can not be deniable, and it comes on a thin boundary when Govt favors bearing its expenses like official events in which amount cannot be separated out among Journalists and PM & other Govt officials.
 Besides this, availability of Indian foods for Journos, Govt duly takes care.

-We summarised the data available for total 91 trips (including the visits of PM, President and Foreign Ministers) on MEA website.
+We summarised the data available for total 91 trips (including the visits of PM, President, and Foreign Ministers) on MEA website.
 Former PM Manmohan Singh under UPA-I&II visited 67 out of these 91 which incurred 642 Cr rupees from the exchequer.

 It was NDTV (44 times) and CNN News18 (43 times) whose anchors and correspondents beat others on the list for getting boarding passes.